 Totally immersed in what we do.
 We live and breathe family law

-The biggest shake up to divorce law since the 1970s comes into effect on 6 April.
+The biggest shake up to divorce law since the 1970s came into effect on 6 April.

-Under the current law to get divorced you need to prove that your marriage has broken down irretrievably.
-To do this you need to prove that either:
+Under previous law, to get divorced you needed to prove that your marriage had broken down irretrievably.
+To do this you had to prove that either:

 1. one spouse has committed adultery; or